all-of-us/pyclient/py/README.md

 max_results | No | the maximum number of rows to return in the resulting data table; defaults to no limit (all matching rows will be returned.)
 Note that for large cohorts, it may take a long time to get all results; it is advisable to set `max_results` to something initially during development to ensure the results are what you are looking for. order_by | No | a list of column names from the table or related tables to order the results by; defaults to order by `person_id` and primary key of the specified table.
-(Example: `[Person.gender_concept_id, Person.person_id]`) page_size | No | the maximum number of result rows to fetch in a single API response when retrieving results; defaults to 1000. result_type | No | a string indicating the type of results to return; options are in the `aou_workbench_client.data.ResultTypes` class: `ResultTypes.GENERATOR` (a generator of results that makes API calls as needed), `ResultTypes.LIST` (all of the results loaded into memory), and `ResultTypes.DATA_FRAME` (a Pandas data frame containing all of the results in memory.)
-Defaults to `ResultTypes.DATA_FRAME`.
-debug | No |  True if you want to see debugging output for the API requests used to materialize the cohort; defaults to False.
+(Example: `[Person.gender_concept_id, Person.person_id]`) page_size | No | the maximum number of result rows to fetch in a single API response when retrieving results; defaults to 1000. debug | No |  True if you want to see debugging output for the API requests used to materialize the cohort; defaults to False.

 ### `aou_workbench_client.cohorts.materialize_cohort`